wp-plugins/playbuzz/readme.txt

 No. Test and see for yourself.
 PlayBuzz is using a large content delivery network to ensure prompt delivery.

 = I got more Questions! =
-For more information contact us at (http://www.playbuzz.com/contact) or [contact us](mailto:publishers@playbuzz.com).
+For more information contact us at (http://www.playbuzz.com/contact)

 == Screenshots ==
 1. A "funz"/"animals" Quiz, That can be implemented in any post/page